feedback in communication

 8 Tips on Effective Feedback in Communication

-The importance of feedback in communication lies in its ability to help employees achieve their professional and interpersonal goals effectively.
-Some of the important tips to provide effective feedback in the communication process are:
+Feedback in communication is essential because of its ability to help employees achieve their professional and interpersonal goals effectively.
+Some of the vital tips to provide effective feedback in the communication process are:

 1. It is always advisable to maintain a positive outlook in feedback.
 Being constructive yet maintaining a positive outlook will help to avoid uncomfortable situations.
 Around 76% of employees have been motivated with positive feedback.

-4. It is important to know the person.
-Understanding and listening to the person on the other side will help to assess their personality.
+4. Knowing the person is essential.
+Understanding and listening to the person on the other side will help assess their personality.

 5. Always be direct to the point.
 Try to implement a feedback flatbread.
-It is important to maintain constructive criticism with praise and improve the strengths.
+It is essential to maintain constructive criticism with praise and improve the strengths.

-6. Always encourage a growth mindset for individuals.
-This helps to avoid the fear of failure.
+6. Always encourage individuals to have a growth mindset.
+This helps them avoid the fear of failure.
 Furthermore, with feedback on communication skills, they can identify mistakes.

 8. Always embrace technology to welcome changes.
 There are different tools that you can use to frame the feedback.